 6. Join Turkish Paper Marbling (Ebru) Class in Istanbul

 You can learn the art of ebru, which has an important place among Turkish crafts.
 You can create your own artwork by attending a traditional craft course.
 There are many places to learn about the art of marbling.
-Here is one of them:

-7. Chill Out in Caddebostan Shore
+7. Chill Out on Caddebostan Shore

-8. After Leaving The Tavern, Go For a Tripe-Soup
+8. Go For a Tripe-Soup